-1st Place – Chapter Team: Students take a test on Parliamentary Procedure and Robert's Rules of Order then perform a 15-minute business meeting according to parliamentary procedure where they are judged by professional parliamentarians.
+Chapter Team – 2nd Place – Students take a test on Parliamentary Procedure and Robert's Rules of Order then perform a 15-minute business meeting with specific parameters according to parliamentary procedure, are judged by professional parliamentarians (think U.S. government, school board etc.)

-2nd Place – Biotechnology Design: This year's theme was food.
-Students made displays, models, and portfolios about biotechnological processes related to food and were judged by industry professionals on accuracy, ingenuity, and presentation.
+Biotechnology Design – 2nd Place – Students made displays, models, and portfolios about biotechnological processes and were judged by industry professionals on accuracy, ingenuity, and presentation.

-Top 10 – Webmaster: Students code a website on a selected theme, which was artificial intelligence.
-Students also create a product that uses AI and interview with computer scientists about both front and back end aspects of the website.
-To view their website, click here.
+Webmaster – 2nd Place - Students code a website according to a year by year theme concentrating on everything from back end architecture to user experience.
+Students also interview with computer scientists about both front and back end aspects of the website.

-- Team Members: Elliot Ginzburg, Dhaval Sharma, Julian Ginzburg
+Team Members: Owen Wetherbee, Dhaval Sharma, Max Serota, Elliot Ginzburg, Julian Ginzburg